JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful.md

 ```

 ### Running the application
-We can now use the any of the standard Gradle tasks for Spring Boot to run the application.
+We can now use any of the standard Gradle tasks for Spring Boot to run the application.
 As such, running

     ./gradlew bootRun

-the application is compiled, resources bundled and launched, allowing us to access is via the browser (default port is 8080)
+the application is compiled, resources bundled and launched, allowing us to access it via the browser (default port is 8080)

 ![Running App]({{ url_for('tutorial_img', filename='spring-boot-restful/running-app.png')}})